The Language Lab

 -

 Trained in Argentina, the USA and Australia, Celeste’s research tracks language change across time.
-Her work deals with macro sociolinguistic issues including standard language ideologies, language contact and multilingualism.
-Celeste is also interested in decolonisation and in ways to make academic work sustainable, inclusive, equitable and collaborative.
-Her publications have appeared in high-ranking international journals.
-Her work has featured in more than 80 peer-reviewed conferences, including recent invited international plenaries and panels.
-She has won multiple research and teaching awards and has a strong media presence, a testament to her commitment to making linguistics available to a wide audience.
+Her work deals with macro sociolinguistic issues including standard language ideologies, language contact, and multilingualism.
+Underpinned by the sociolinguistic principle of linguistic gratuity (‘giving back’), Celeste is interested in decolonisation and in ways to create sustainable work and planetary health.
+Her recent focus is on making technologies inclusive and equitable, underscoring the crucial role of humans in creating language models.
+Celeste’s publications have appeared in high-ranking international journals.
+Her work has featured in more than 100 peer-reviewed conferences, including multiple invited international plenaries and panels.
+She has won several research and teaching awards and has a strong media presence, a testament to her commitment to making Humanities and Social Science available to a wide audience.

-Celeste is currently writing, in collaboration with Nyungar scholar Glenys Collard, a monograph titled ‘Variation and change in Aboriginal English’ – contracted to Cambridge University Press for publication in 2024.
-This work is funded through a highly competitive Australian Research Council DECRA Fellowship.
+Celeste is currently writing, in collaboration with Nyungar scholar Dr Glenys Collard, a monograph titled ‘Variation and change in Aboriginal English’ – contracted to Cambridge University Press.
+This work is funded through a highly competitive Australian Research Council DECRA Fellowship (16% success rate).

 -

-Dr Luisa Miceli is Lecturer in Linguistics at UWA.
+Dr Luisa Miceli is Lecturer in Linguistics at The University of Western Australia (UWA).
+She trained in Archaeology and Linguistics at the Australian National University prior to moving to UWA for her PhD.
 Her research program involves three interrelated strands: language evolution/reconstruction of the linguistic past, language processing in bilinguals, and Australian Indigenous languages.
-Her research on bilingual processing provides novel insights on mechanisms of language change which then inform reconstruction.
-These insights are particularly relevant in understanding the linguistic past of languages that have evolved in predominantly multilingual contexts, such as the Indigenous languages of Australia.
+Her research on bilingual processing provides novel insights on mechanisms of language change which then inform reconstructions of the linguistic past.
+These insights are particularly relevant in understanding the history of languages that have evolved in predominantly multilingual contexts, such as the Indigenous languages of Australia.
+Luisa has also maintained a connection with Archaeology and collaborates on some interdisciplinary projects.

-Luisa teaches across a wide range of units in the Linguistics major.
-She is also in charge of the Work Integrated Learning program which gives Linguistics students the opportunity to gain valuable experience as professional linguists in different organisations, including community language centres, the WA Department of Education, and RTRFM radio.
+Luisa teaches across a wide range of units in the Linguistics major and is also in charge of the Work Integrated Learning program, which gives Linguistics students the opportunity to gain valuable experience as professional linguists in different organisations, including community language centres, the WA Department of Education, and RTRFM radio.
+She has established a collaboration with Bundiyarra Irra Wangga Language Centre, jointly supervising Honours students working on community-led projects for their dissertation.

-Luisa is a consultant for the Oxford English Dictionary, advising on etymologies that have origins in Australian Indigenous Languages.
+Luisa is a Member of the Australian Institute for Aboriginal and Torres Strait Islander Studies (AIATSIS) and a consultant for the Oxford English Dictionary, advising on etymologies that have origins in Australian Indigenous Languages.

 - Professor Clint Bracknell